ephemeraHQ/message-kit/examples/subscription/README.md

 ### Cron for daily subscriptions

 Create a cron that sends daily messages to your **redis database** subscribers.
-This bot can run daily or according to your logic:
+This app can run daily or according to your logic:

 ```jsx
 cron.schedule(